Retailers rouse Britain's FTSE to fifth day of gains

 Joe Rundle, head of trading at ETX Capital, described the UK retail sales figures as superb.

-Sportswear retailer Sports Direct rose 3.2 percent, clothing and food retailer Marks & Spencer gained 2.3 percent while home improvements company Kingfisher was up by 2.8 percent.
+Sportswear retailer Sports Direct rose 3.9 percent, clothing and food retailer Marks & Spencer gained 3.4 percent while home improvements company Kingfisher progressed by 2.9 percent.

-In contrast, British bank Barclays, down 4.1 percent, was the FTSE’s biggest faller in percentage terms after posting a drop in profits.
-Traders also said Barclays’ management had a hard time trying to convince analysts on a conference call about its cost-cutting and restructuring plans.
+The FTSE 100 rose 14.4 percent in 2013 to post its best annual gain since 2009, but the index has declined 1.5 percent since the start of 2014 as global equity markets fell on political and economic concerns in emerging markets.

-APS Alpha’s Slack said he would use any pullback in the market to buy up equity positions, given his expectations the FTSE 100 could hit a record level of 7,000 points during the second quarter of this year.
+However, APS Alpha’s Slack said he would use any pullback on the market to buy up equity positions, given his expectations the FTSE 100 could hit a record level of 7,000 points during the second quarter of this year.

 “We’re still looking to buy on the dip,” he said.